schnalz-digital/DeathManager/Source/README.md

     > ```
     > neu run -- -- --config-file=/neutralino-dev.config.json
     > ```
       or without developer console
     > ```
     > neu run
     > ```

-This autoloads the Vite Svelte Server with autoreloading when changing HTML and Javascript while enutralinojs app is running.
+This autoloads the Vite Svelte Server with autoreloading when changing HTML and Javascript while neutralinojs app is running.